Print Friendly

 x-im-b’e r-uk’ le ajkun iwir

-COMP-1sing ART. doctor yesterday.
+COMP-1sing 3sing-with art. doctor yesterday.

 I went to the doctor’s yesterday.